-- 1. Explore potential for a partnership with Koata Limited to enable continued recreational use of some of its whenua where appropriate - 2.
-Improve the balance in the network through increasing walking/running/cycle trail biking provision of Grade 2 tracks - 3.
-Prioritise Council capital investment in the Maitai Valley floor corridor and Maitai Hub9 - 4.
-Ensure that the grading of tracks is consistent with national standards for safety and enjoyment of users - 5.
+- 1. Explore potential for a partnership with Ngāti Koata to enable continued recreational use of some of its whenua where appropriate - 2.
+Improve the balance in the network through increasing walking/running/biking provision of Grade 2 tracks - 3.
+Prioritise Council capital investment in the Maitai Valley floor corridor and Maitai Hub8 - 4.
+Ensure that the grading of tracks is consistent with national standards for safety and enjoyment of users9 - 5.
 Maintain tracks to national standard for their specified Grade - 6.
-Strengthen environmental protection, particularly when extending the track network - 7.
+Strengthen environmental protection to ensure no net adverse environmental impacts in sensitive areas, particularly when extending or upgrading the track network - 7.
 Strengthen ongoing communication and collaboration between stakeholders and users - 8.
-Manage demand, maintenance and renewal priorities plus any growth of the track network through an evidence-based approach - 9.
-Over the next 3 years, shift the focus from expanding the network to targeted track upgrades within the existing network and programmed renewals of higher use tracks - 10.
-Actively pursue non-compliant users of the track network and unauthorised track building.
+Manage demand, maintenance and renewal priorities plus any growth of the track network through an evidence-based approach10